leipero/wine-lp-tkg/README.md

 git clone https://github.com/Frogging-Family/wine-tkg-git.git
 ```

-Copy and replace customization.cfg from here into cloned directory, answer N (or press enter) for reverts questions, andswer Y for AMD FSR patch for fshack version to get those builds compiled.
+Copy and replace customization.cfg from here into cloned directory, answer Y for mfplat question, andswer Y for AMD FSR patch for fshack version to get those builds compiled.
 Or edit your customization.cfg accordingly.

 ## BUILDS
 - lutris-tkg-fshack